csquillgit/feign/README.md

-# Microservices
+# Feign Demo

 A demo of using Feign for RESTful calls and exposing the API with Swagger.

 ## Getting Started

-Microservices Demo contains 2 projects
+Feign Demo contains 2 projects

 1. rest-request-client-demo (frontend)
 2. rest-request-server-demo (backend)